 Have some fun and build the probably smallest true analogue MONOBLOCK in bridged mode!
-Enjoy the uncompressed and powerful sound.
-Use a single module in a 40mm cabinet, or a dual in bridged mode in a 80mm high MODU Galaxy cabinet as shown at right.
-Feed them directly with a balanced signal, but better use one of our buffer input modules in order to do it as it should be done.
+Only 124x280x40mm in a MODU Galaxy cabinet.
+Feed it directly with a balanced signal, but better use one of our buffer input modules in order to do it as it should be done.